Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Introduction

 \section{Introduction}

-Animatable human avatar modeling, due to its potential value in holoportation, Metaverse, game and movie industries, has been a popular topic in computer vision for decades.
+\IEEEPARstart{A}{nimatable} human avatar modeling, due to its potential value in holoportation, Metaverse, game and movie industries, has been a popular topic in computer vision for decades.
 However, how to effectively represent the human avatar is still a challenging problem.

 Explicit representations, including both meshes and point clouds, are the prevailing choices, not just in human avatars but also throughout the entire 3D vision and graphics.
 However, previous explicit avatar representations \cite{bagautdinov2021driving,xiang2022dressing,ma2021power} necessitate dense reconstructed meshes to model human geometry, thus limiting their applications in sparse-view video-based avatar modeling.
 In the past few years, with the rise of implicit representations, particularly neural radiance fields (NeRF) \cite{mildenhall2020nerf}, many researchers tend to represent the 3D human as a pose-conditioned NeRF \cite{peng2021animatable,liu2021neural,zheng2022structured,li2022tava} to automatically learn a neural avatar from RGB videos.
 However, implicit representations require a coordinate-based MLP to regress a continuous field, suffering from the low-frequency spectral bias \cite{tancik2020fourier} of MLPs.
 Although many works aim to enhance the avatar representation by texture feature \cite{liu2021neural} or structured local NeRFs \cite{zheng2022structured}, they fail to produce satisfactory results because they still rely on an MLP to output the continuous implicit fields.